-RCPE Scholarships aim to enable talented doctors to undertake the joint University of Edinburgh/RCPE MSc in Internal Medicine, part-time, by distance learning.
-Seven scholarships were awarded for entry in 2013, eight in 2014 and ten in 2015.
+Our Scholarships aim to enable talented doctors to undertake the joint University of Edinburgh/Royal College of Physicians of Edinburgh MSc in Internal Medicine, part-time, by distance learning.
+Seven scholarships were awarded for entry in 2013, eight in 2014, ten in 2015 and seven in 2016.

 One full scholarship for a doctor who is a resident citizen of an eligible Sub-Saharan African country